 If the eviction is for some reason other than nonpayment of rent, you should continue to pay the rent to the landlord directly to prevent eviction for nonpayment.
 If the landlord refuses to accept your rent, you should put it aside and not touch it, because you will still owe it.

 If you didn’t file a written answer to the lawsuit in the Justice Court, you must file one in the County Court within eight days after the County Court receives your case.
 The Clerk will send you notice by certified mail (check with the Court frequently!).
 If you don’t file a written answer, the landlord may win by default.
 Your answer can be a simple hand-written letter asking for a trial and giving the reasons why you shouldn’t be evicted.
-Or you can find Answer forms here.
+Or here are answer forms.

 Filing Fee (County Court)